 - Linneaus Arboretum is a 135-acres on-campus arboretum.

 - Area Coordinators

-- Area Coordinators are live-in, residential life professional staff who supervise Collegiate Fellows and work with Facutly/Administrators in Residence and monitor the environment for a cluster of residence halls.
+- Area Coordinators are live-in, residential life professional staff who supervise Collegiate Fellows and monitor the environment for a cluster of residence halls.

 - The caf

 - The real name is the Evelyn Young Dining Hall, which includes the Market Place.

 - Refers to the building, but often means the 10 a.m. service that occurs Monday-Friday.
 No classes are held from 10–10:30 a.m.

 - C in CC